Join me!

 If you want the best chance for beautifully ripe peppers, get those healthy transplants in the ground no more than 2-3 weeks after your last frost.

-Plant peppers in full sun in a sandy loam soil that has lots of organic matter and drains well.
+Plant peppers in full sun in sandy loam soil that has lots of organic matter and drains well.
 I also added worm castings from my worm bin to the planting hole of each pepper.
-Depending on the size of the pepper and your gardens spacing, they should be planted 12-18 inches apart, with row spacing of 3 inches.
-Your peppers will respond well to dense planting!

 When planting, be sure to soak both the plants and soil with fertilizer drench.
 After about 30 days, you may want to fertilize them again with a light sprinkling.
-Be careful not to over apply nitrogen when using your fertilizer as this will just make them leafy.
+Be careful not to over-apply nitrogen when using your fertilizer, as this will just make them leafy.

 Peppers can also act as ornamentals, so feel free to plant them in flowerbeds and along borders.